Trial opens over chemical contamination of Alaska well water

 FAIRBANKS, Alaska (AP) — The state of Alaska and two companies have gone to trial to determine who will be held responsible for water contamination in the community of North Pole.

-The Fairbanks Daily News-Miner reported that opening arguments began Monday concerning the spill of the chemical sulfolane, which seeped into wells near the North Pole Refinery in 2009.
+Opening arguments began Monday concerning the spill of the chemical sulfolane, which seeped into wells near the North Pole Refinery in 2009, The Fairbanks Daily News-Miner reported .

-A state prosecutor says Williams Alaska Petroleum engaged in unpermitted releases before selling the refinery to Flint Hills Resources in 2004.
+Williams Alaska Petroleum engaged in unpermitted releases before selling the refinery to Flint Hills Resources in 2004, Alaska Chief Assistant Attorney General Steve Mulder said.

+“Evidence will show that Williams polluted the state’s land and waters, then sold the refinery and left,” Mulder said.
+“Since 2010, nearly a decade ago, Williams has ignored the state’s demand to help remediate the problem it created.
+That’s why we’re here; that’s why this is not an ordinary environmental case.”

-A Flint Hills Resources attorney says the sulfolane was not disclosed in the sale and Williams Petroleum has not contributed to cleanup efforts.
+The sulfolane was not disclosed in the sale, and Williams Petroleum has not contributed to cleanup efforts during the years of litigation, Flint Hills Resources attorney Jan Conlin said.

+“They blamed the state, they blamed the city, they blamed Flint Hills, and they blamed the citizens of the North Pole community,” Conlin said.

-A Williams Petroleum attorney says sulfolane is not considered a hazardous chemical by the state, nor was it a regulated chemical at the time of the spill.
+Sulfolane is not considered a hazardous chemical by the state, nor was it a regulated chemical at the time of the spill, Williams Petroleum attorney David Shoup said.

+Neither Williams Petroleum nor Flint Hills Resources is under obligation to clean the spill as the state has not set a cleanup standard.
+The possible standard listed in parts per billion also has shifted over time.

+“Unless there is a cleanup standard, there is no way to know what we have to do to clean up,” Shoup said.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com